Disability Pride Month: History

+United States

 On March 12, 1990, over 1,000 people marched from the White House to the U.S. Capitol to demand that Congress pass the Americans with Disabilities Act.
 Upon arrival, about 60 activists, including eight-year-old Jennifer Keelan-Chaffins, physically demonstrated the inaccessibility of public spaces by getting out of their wheelchairs or setting aside their mobility aids and crawling up the Capitol steps in an act of civil disobedience that later became known as the Capitol Crawl.
-104 activists were arrested for unlawful demonstration, many of whom were in their wheelchairs.
+Police then arrested 104 activists for unlawful demonstration, many of whom were in their wheelchairs.

-On July 26, 1990 President George H.W.
-Bush signed the Americans with Disabilities Act into law.
+On July 26, 1990, President George H. W. Bush signed the Americans with Disabilities Act into law.
 Each July is celebrated as Disability Pride Month in commemoration of the historic moment.

+United Kingdom

+England, Scotland and Wales have a similar law that was passed in 1995 called the Disability Discrimination Act, that was itself replaced by the Equality Act in 2010.
+People in Northern Ireland are protected by the Disability Discrimination Act 1995.

 Disability Pride

 The concept of Disability Pride was born out of the Disability Rights movement and based on intersectional identity politics and social justice.
 The core concept of Disability Pride is based on a tenet of reworking the negative narratives and biases that frequently surround the concept of disability.
 Disability Pride is a response and counteraction against ableism and social stigma.
 The concept has roots in the same social theory that backs LGBT Pride and Black Pride.
-Disability Pride is a movement intended to celebrate the history of the Disability Rights movement and people with disabilities as positive contributors to society.
+Disability Pride is a movement intended to celebrate the history of the Disability Rights movement and disabled people as positive contributors to society.
 It marks a break from traditional concepts of disabilities as shameful conditions, which were often hidden from public spaces and mainstream awareness.
 Disability Pride is built upon the social model of disability and is described as moving away from the medical model of disability.